 Watts Memorial to heroic self-sacrifice: the stories behind the plaques.

-In 2008-9, I ran a series looking at the stories behind the plaques on the Watts Memorial.
+In 2016, I updated the series which originally ran in 2008-9, looking at the stories behind the plaques on the Watts Memorial - including the first new one for over 70 years, added in June 2009.
 This page offers an easy way to explore those plaques, with an index of names as well as listings by theme.

 Themes